 Regarding Potential Nutrient Deficiencies

 Nutrient deficiencies impact all aspects of wound healing, as we’ve seen.
-Protein and protein-calorie malnutrition result in decreased synthesis of protein and cell production, reduced immune function, and delayed progression of all phases of wound healing.
+That’s why healing supplements after surgery are something we recommend if you have a deficiency.
+Protein and protein-calorie malnutrition results in decreased synthesis of protein and cell production reduced immune function, and delayed progression of all phases of wound healing.
 Vitamin and mineral deficiencies impair tissue synthesis, energy production, oxygen transportation, immune function, and all phases of wound healing.
-For more information on what constitutes a healthy diet, visit https://www.cnpp.usda.gov/dietaryguidelines.htm.
+For more information on what constitutes a healthy diet, visit the USDA dietary guidelines here.

 With the increased prevalence of gastric bypass surgery for obesity, we have many massive weight loss patients presenting to our office for body contouring.
-These patients are a high risk for nutritional deficiencies.
-We recommend that all massive weight loss patients are evaluated with a comprehensive medical examination and bloodwork, and have all nutritional deficiencies corrected, prior to undergoing cosmetic surgery.
+These patients are at high risk for nutritional deficiencies.
+We recommend that all massive weight loss patients are evaluated with a comprehensive medical examination and bloodwork and have all nutritional deficiencies corrected prior to undergoing cosmetic surgery.

 Regarding Probiotics

-Probiotics are a good way to restore your body’s flora, and potentially to boost the immune system, after it has been affected by antibiotics.
+Probiotics are a good way to restore your body’s flora and potentially boost the immune system after it has been affected by antibiotics.
 While antibiotics are critical, they do cause certain adverse changes, including wiping out your body’s good bacteria.
 Probiotics may be a way to counteract these adverse effects.

-Antibiotics are indispensible to modern healthcare.
-They are prophylactically prescribed – that is to say, prescribed in advance of surgery – to our cosmetic surgery patients.
-They are especially important for women receiving breast implants or patents who will have drainage tubes while recovering from surgery.
+Antibiotics are indispensable to modern healthcare.
+They are prescribed to our cosmetic surgery patients in advance of surgery.
+They are especially important for women receiving breast implants or patients who will have drainage tubes while recovering from surgery.
 Taking probiotics with antibiotics can mitigate some of the unpleasant side effects of antibiotics.
-You can get probiotics from yogurt, miso, tempeh, soy beverages and fermented products.
+You can get probiotics from yogurt, miso, tempeh, soy beverages, and fermented products.
 You can also take a probiotic supplement.
 Your local health food store and drug stores have a variety of probiotic compounds in pill, capsule, or powder form that you can take daily while you are under antibiotic treatment to increase the amount of beneficial flora in your intestinal tract.

 Rely on Dr. Hayley for Complete Aftercare Instructions

-As our patient, you will always receive clear, straightforward information about your care, aftercare and all aspects of the cosmetic surgery process at our Las Vegas-area practice.
-To learn more, please call Desert Hills Plastic Surgery Center in Henderson at 702-260-7707.
+As our patient, you will always receive clear, straightforward information about your care, aftercare, and all aspects of the cosmetic surgery process at our Las Vegas-area practice.
+Be sure to ask about some after-surgery vitamins during your consultation.
+To learn more about vitamins post-surgery, please call Desert Hills Plastic Surgery Center in Henderson at 702-899-1158 or fill out our online contact form.

 The mind is an equally important player when it comes to healing.
 Studies have shown that patients who are more relaxed and better informed about upcoming surgery are more likely to enjoy a successful outcome.